 It’s important to understand that you may have to pay a prepayment penalty if you decide to break your mortgage contract.
 A prepayment penalty is a fee charged by the lender for paying off your loan before its maturity date.

-Other cost associated with breaking your mortgage contract includes:
+Other cost associated with breaking your mortgage contract include:

 - Administration fees.